zimonitrome/vscode-color-blocks/README.md

 * Add optional left bar
 * Add optional pattern such as stripes to the background
 * Setting to wrap indentation before and after
+* Setting to store color ranges in a separate file.
+For `myfile.py` a 2nd file `myfile.py.cbc` would be used.

 ## Known Issues